cncf/landscape/README.md

 If the error is with data from [Crunchbase](https://www.crunchbase.com/) you should open an account there and edit the data.
 If you don't like a project description, edit it in GitHub.
 If your project isn't showing the license correctly, you may need to paste the unmodified text of the license into a LICENSE file at the root of your project in GitHub, in order for GitHub to serve the license information correctly.

+## Non-Updated Items

+We generally remove open source projects that have not had a commit in over 3 months.
+Note that for projects not hosted on GitHub, we need them to mirror to GitHub to fetch updates, and we try to work with projects when their mirrors are broken.
+Here is view of projects sorted by last update: https://landscape.cncf.io/grouping=no&license=open-source&sort=latest-commit

+We generally remove closed source products when they have not tweeted in over 3 months.
+This doesn't apply to Chinese companies without Twitter accounts, since Twitter is blocked there.
+Here is a view of products sorted by last tweet: https://landscape.cncf.io/grouping=no&license=not-open-source&sort=latest-tweet

+Items that have been removed can apply to be re-added using the regular New Entries criteria above.

 ## License

 This repository contains data received from [Crunchbase](http://www.crunchbase.com).
 This data is not licensed pursuant to the Apache License, Version 2.0.
 It is subject to Crunchbase’s Data Access Terms, available at [https://data.crunchbase.com/v3.1/docs/terms](https://data.crunchbase.com/v3.1/docs/terms), and is only permitted to be used with this CNCF Cloud Native Landscape Project.